-This course will introduce students to a variety of aspects of life in the Cycladic Islands of Greece over the five millennia from the Bronze Age to our own time.
-Topics include history, literature, geology, religion, philosophy, ethnography, marine biology, archaeology, and cultural resources management.
+This course will introduce students to a variety of aspects of life in the islands of Greece over the eight millennia from the Neolithic to our own time.
+Topics include history, literature, art history, geology, religion, philosophy, ethnography, marine biology, archaeology, and cultural resources management.
 Sailing and hiking, lectures and readings, visits to sites and museums, conversations with faculty and fellow students, student reports, encounters with our Greek hosts, and travel diaries will provide opportunities for students to acquire information and reflect on their experiences.
 In particular, the nautical life will give students a sense of the Greek islands as the Greeks saw them in an age before mechanized travel: from the sea in sailing vessels.
 Students will learn to sail and to live aboard a sailboat.
 Certified divers will have the option of participating in at least four dives.
 Nondivers will be snorkeling.

-In previous years The Isles of Greece! has focused on the Cyclades, the Dodecanese, and the Ionian Islands.
-For descriptions of past programs, including photographs and student comments, visit The Isles of Greece! (http://www.usd.edu/~clehmann/islesofgreece/).
+In previous years The Isles of Greece! has focused on a variety of Greek islands.
+For descriptions of past programs, including photographs and student comments, visit The Isles of Greece! (http://people.usd.edu/~clehmann/islesofgreece/index.htm).

-The course takes place 20 May to 8 June 2008.
-The fee will be \$2800, not including airfare but including three hours of undergraduate credit.
-Students may register for an additional three credits at next summer's tuition rates (just over \$200 per credit).
-Graduate students pay a surcharge of about \$140.
-Three students whose sailing experience recommends them to the captains will be appointed first mates and receive an offset of \$500.
+The course takes place 21 May to 10 June 2012.
+The program fee will be \$2600 not including 3 hours of tuition (at rates for summer 2012, probably about \$830; graduate tuition will be about \$1100).
+One student whose sailing experience recommends him or her to the captains will be appointed first mate and receive an reduction of \$500.
+The fee and tuition covers all major expenses except for travel to Athens.

-ACADEMIC REQUIREMENTS

-Participants will gather for an initial informational meeting Sat 1 December 2007 (a nonrefundable \$500 deposit is due at that time) and a preparatory session Sat 29 March 2008 (the balance of the fee is due at that time).
+ACADEMIC REQUIREMENTS Participants will gather for an initial informational meeting Sat 3 December 2011 (a nonrefundable \$750 deposit is due at that time) and a preparatory session Sat 24 March 2012 (the balance of the fee is due at that time).
 The instructors will make special arrangements for non-resident students who cannot attend these meetings.
-Each student will receive a substantial packet of readings that must be prepared for discussion at the March meeting.
+Students must read Cahill's Sailing the Wine-Dark Sea (see the reading list at the end of the prospectus) during the winter break.
+Each student will receive a substantial packet of readings; selections (to be assigned) must be prepared for discussion at the March meeting, the rest before departure.
 The readings include sailing guides, historical texts, and modern studies relevant to the course.

-- Each student will in consultation with the instructors prepare a report on some topic relevant to our trip: an archaeological site or feature, a philosophical movement, a religious practice ancient or modern, a geological feature, an environmental problem, etc. These reports should be carefully researched and prepared in advance, along with appropriate handouts for all participants.
-Suggested topics appear at the end of the prospectusIn addition to the reading packet, each student will prepare one of the books in the reading list (see below) and bring it along for the boats' library.
-These readings will provide the basis for ongoing discussion. - Each student will keep a reflective journal describing all aspects of the trip on a daily basis and emphasizing academic content. - Graduate students will in addition submit a major research paper treating their report topics. - Students registering for six credits prepare a second report and an additional book from the reading list.
+Early in the spring semester each student will consult with the instructors as he or she prepares a report on some topic relevant to our trip: an archaeological site or feature, a philosophical movement, a religious practice ancient or modern, a geological feature, an environmental problem, etc. These reports should be carefully researched and prepared in advance, along with appropriate handouts for all participants.
+For each report the student must submit an annotated bibliography at the March meeting.
+Suggested topics appear at the end of the prospectus.
+In addition to the reading packet, each student will prepare one of the books in the reading list (see below) and bring it along for the boats' libraries.
+These readings will provide the basis for ongoing discussion.

+Each student will keep a reflective journal describing all aspects of the trip on a daily basis and emphasizing academic content.
+The entries in this journal should begin with the December meeting, reading of Sailing the Wine-Dark Sea, and early spring meetings with faculty.

+Graduate students will in addition submit by 29 June 2012 a major research paper treating their report topics.

+Students may register for an additional three credits for a total of six credits; those who do so must prepare a second report and an additional book from the reading list.